pellux-network/EDx52display/README.md

 ### Page 1: Destination

 This page adapts based on your current target.
-If an in-system destination is selected, the "System Destination" page will be displayed, showing the name of the celestial body along with relevant information from EDSM, such as its gravity.
-If the target is another system, the "FSD Destination" page will appear, providing the name of the next jump's system, details about whether the star is scoopable, and additional system information.
+If an in-system destination is selected, the "System Target" page will be displayed, showing the name of the celestial body along with relevant information from EDSM, such as its gravity.
+If the target is another system, the "FSD Target" page will appear, providing the name of the next jump's system, details about whether the star is scoopable, and additional system information.

-### Page 2: Current Location
+### Page 2: Current System / Planet

-This page provides details about your current location, which may refer to the system you are situated in or the planet you have approached.
-It also includes additional information regarding the location.
+This page adapts contextually based on your current position.
+When you are in open space or not near a planetary body, it displays information about your current system, such as system name and other relevant details.
+However, when you approach or are close to a planet, the page switches to show planet-specific information sourced from EDSM, including:

+- Planet name
+- Surface gravity (important for safe landings)
+- Available materials on the planet, if any

+This ensures you always have the most relevant data for your immediate surroundings, whether in-system or near a planetary body.

 ### Page 3: Cargo

 This page displays the current occupancy of your cargo hold along with a detailed list of specific items and their respective quantities.

-### Planet Page

-A page with planet information will have the following data, sourced from EDSM:

-- Planet name
-- Planet Gravity (!)
-- Available materials for the planet, if any

-This page replaces the Current Location page when you're close to a body

 ## Buttons / Navigation